A learning organization is a place where people are continually discovering how they create their reality. And how they can change it. - Peter Senge

 - Breaking the class into small groups

-- Keep people moving around from group to group/person to person
+- Keep people moving around from group to group or person to person

 - Have activities and projects outside the classroom for group participation